thedmd/pianobar-windows/.github/issue_template.md

 ### Your environment
 * version of pianobar
-* your Linux distribution and release version
+* your system version
-* ffmpeg/libav version and the flags it was compiled with (if you compiled yourself)
-* your config file
+* your config file (without login or password please)

 ### Steps to reproduce
 Tell us how to reproduce this issue.